Aideen McGinley OBE

 Prior to Sapient Mike held various positions at Logica, playing a key role in establishing their Edinburgh office, and at ICL.
 Mike now has his own advisory business, Nine Patriots Consulting, which helps businesses grow and scale to the next level.
 In addition, he is an angel investor and plays a number of non-executive director roles including Chairman of the Scottish headquartered marketing agency Tayburn.

-Mike serves as a Trustee of the Carnegie Dunfermline and Hero Fund Trust, which was established by Andrew Carnegie in 1903, as well as being a Trustee of the Carnegie UK Trust.
+Mike is a Trustee of the Carnegie Dunfermline and Hero Fund Trust, which was established by Andrew Carnegie in 1903, as well as being a Trustee of the Carnegie UK Trust.
 He lives in Dunfermline with his wife, Louise, has two children and will often be found on the golf course when not doing something useful.

 Professor Mark Shucksmith OBE